radicle-dev/radicle.xyz/_guides/seeder.md

 If the node started without problem, stop it with `Ctrl-C`, and proceed to the next step.

+### Securing the `seed` user

+Now that your node is configured and working, you can secure the `seed` user by disabling shell access.
+This is optional, though recommended.

+    sudo chsh -s /usr/sbin/nologin seed

+This will prevent anyone from logging in as the `seed` user.
+Exit the `seed` session by entering:

+    exit

+This should throw you back into the original session you opened via SSH.
+Note that from this point onwards, if you chose to disable the `seed` user's shell, you'll have to run all commands via `sudo`, eg. `sudo -u seed -- rad self`.

+> **Tip**: To facilitate running commands as the `seed` user, add this alias to
+> your admin shell's init scripts:
+>
+>     alias rad='sudo -u seed -- rad'
+>
+> You can then run commands as the `seed` user by simply using `rad` as usual.

 ### Configuring your node as a system service